How to Edit Categories in WordPress: Everything You Need to Know About Adding and Deleting Categories

 When publishing a WordPress post, one aspect that shouldn’t be forgotten is its category.
-That’s because overlooking this component may harm the site’s traffic and ranking in search results.
+That’s because overlooking this component may harm the traffic of your WordPress site and its ranking in search results.

 WordPress categories organize or group the content and posts based on a shared topic, project, or characteristics.
 It’s also one of the default WordPress taxonomies.